-The overall focus of my laboratory is on in vivo functions of Fibroblast Growth Factors (FGFs), their interactions with other signaling pathways, and their role in tissue regeneration, response to injury, and cancer.
-We use in vivo mouse models to study mechanisms of organogenesis and apply our knowledge of developmental processes to understand mechanisms regulating tissue homeostasis, and reactivation of developmental programs in oncogenesis and in tissue regeneration in response to injury.
+The overall focus of the Ornitz laboratory is on the in vivo functions of Fibroblast Growth Factors (FGFs), their interactions with other signaling pathways, and their role in development, tissue homeostasis, regeneration, and injury response.
+We use in vivo mouse models to study mechanisms of organogenesis and we apply our knowledge of developmental mechanisms to understand how growth factors regulate tissue homeostasis, and how reactivation of developmental programs function in tissue regeneration and injury response.

-We are investigating the function of FGF receptor signaling in specific cardiovascular lineages.
-We have shown that endothelial FGF receptor signaling is essential for wound healing, and the hearts response to ischemia-reperfusion injury.
-FGF receptors are being targeted in cardiomyocytes and stromal cells of the heart and other tissues to address their role in tissue homeostasis, and ischemia-reperfusion injury.
+We are developing a mouse model for heart failure with preserved ejection fraction (HFpEF) and investigating the function of FGF receptor signaling in fibroblasts, myofibroblasts, and vascular smooth muscle in the heart.
+FGF receptors are being targeted in cardiomyocytes and stromal cells of the heart and other tissues to address their role in disease pathogenesis and injury response.

 Back row: Yutao Su, Andrew Hagan, David Ornitz, Craig Smith